chekanov/GC4PhysicalConstants/README.md

 ```
 search for the expressions for the mass of the UP-quark, which must contain the mass of the Higgs boson (m_H).
 The names of the constants can be found in the original preprint.

+## Using data with alternative mass rescaling

+This repository also contains snippets where phi(1020) meson mass was used for rescaling the PDG masses, instead of the rho(770) meons.
+The file is called ```standard_model_snippets_phi1020.txt.gz```.
+Note that this method of rescaling does not affect snippets which already pass the dimensional analysis.
+As in the case of the rho(770) method, one can get rid of this axilary parameter using a simple substitution using small-rank expressions.

 ## Using data with mass units